Alpina – Hiking in the snowy Alps – Style & Trend

 Alpina Alpiner Extreme Automatic © WorldTempus/Jordy Bellido

-From the Aiguille du Midi, we could admire Mont-Blanc and the various surrounding peaks.
-When immortalizing the watch with the landscape, one could not help but draw a parallel between the triangles present on the entire dial (the Alpina logo) and the peaks culminating in the cold blue sky.
+From the Aiguille du Midi, we might admire Mont-Blanc and the various surrounding peaks.
+When immortalizing the watch with the landscape, one might not help but draw a parallel between the triangles present on the entire dial (the Alpina logo) and the peaks culminating in the cold blue sky.
 “Cold” is also a key term for this trip, or perhaps rather “fresh”.
 Anyway, the rubber strap was very pleasant to wear because, despite the low temperature, it retained heat well – unlike metals, which cool and freeze your skin.
 The crown, also made of rubber, allows a good grip since it is a material that grips well to the skin.
 This detail seems futile, but it is very important when you play sports (especially in cold mountains) and you have to be reactive.
 This brings us to our Courmayeur Glacier hike in Italy.

 Hike in the snowy Alps